UNSW Case Study: How to make science animation for online courses

 Use storytelling wisely

-Storytelling plays a huge role in science animations, since it’s the very thing that can prevent you from falling in the pit of excessive information.
+Storytelling plays a huge role in science animations since it’s the very thing that can prevent you from falling into the pit of excessive information.
 Here’s a small tip from our recent article How To Improve The Use Of Storytelling In Training & eLearning.

 “Use a plot if possible